Overview

 - Mobile Manipulation: Integrated with Clearpath Robotics mobile platforms for mobile manipulation research

-- Vision-based Manipulation: Vision-based robot control research using built-in 2D/3D sensors
+- Vision-based Manipulation: Vision-based robot control research using optional 2D/3D vision module

 Research Suitability: